Guide, Updated 15 May 2026

 8 min read

 A learner books with the cheapest ADI in their postcode at £30 per hour, sits 56 hours of lessons over 9 months, fails twice and passes on attempt three.
 A neighbouring learner books with a grade-A ADI at £42 per hour, sits 42 hours over 5 months, passes first time.
 Total spend roughly identical.
 Total elapsed time, a 6-month gap.
-The DVSA-published ADI grade data shows a 9 percentage point pass rate spread between grade-A and grade-B instructors.
-The grade-A premium is real and is worth roughly £200 to £400 in total preparation cost; choosing instructor quality over instructor price is the single highest-leverage decision a learner makes after picking the centre.
+The DVSA grades every instructor, and grade-A instructors are broadly associated with better candidate pass rates than grade-B instructors, though the DVSA does not publish a pass rate by instructor grade, so the size of the gap is an estimate rather than an official figure.
+The grade-A premium is widely seen as worth its modest extra cost; choosing instructor quality over instructor price is the single highest-use decision a learner makes after picking the centre.

-A UK driving instructor with a learner, the relationship that drives most of the pass-rate variance after centre choice
+UK driving-school cars with L-plates, evoking the instruction that drives most pass-rate variance after centre choice

 UK driving test pass percentage by instructor 2026 at a glance